 PM, as well as gaseous air pollutants, tend to concentrate in valleys due to containment by topographical features.
 (HEI Review, supra) Inversions, in which a layer of cold air is trapped underneath a layer of warm air, keep PM concentrated near ground level and aggravate the concentration of PM in valley and canyon floors.
 Ibid.
 Fog is often an indicator of an inversion.

 The time of day can influence PM concentrations near highways – both in terms of traffic concentrations and in terms of weather.
-(HEI Review Panel, supra) Of course, highways experience much higher traffic concentrations at certain times of the day.
+(HEI Review Panel, supra) The pollution cloud generally extends further – up to 1.5 miles – at night and in the early morning hours due to the cooler air mass keeping the pollution closer to the ground, preventing it from dispersing.
+(Whiner, 2009, UCLA) Additionally, highways experience much higher traffic concentrations at certain times of the day, and when the morning rush hour combines with the cooler air mass, morning pollution can be particularly bad.
 However, such concentration has become less varied as employers stagger work shifts to alleviate commuting burdens and as continued highway expansion creates induced demand (tendency of freeway expansion to create more demand and congestion in the long run by facilitating sprawl).
 Additionally, the heating and cooling of day and night effect pollution concentrations at ground level.

 Auto Emission Air Pollution as a Social Justice Issue: